Lead life-changing adventures while mentoring volunteer summer staff

 Summer Interns at Camp Bighorn get to spend two months leading adventures and speaking into the lives of campers and volunteers.
 This role is highly relational and involves a lot of technical skills.
 Your first responsibility is to build relationships with our volunteer Summer Staff, which includes leading devotions from Scripture, modeling integrity, and finding creative ways to have fun together!
 By helping these young leaders follow Jesus, you create a healthy environment for ministry and play a big part in the spiritual growth of all the campers and guests at Camp Bighorn.

 In recognizing that everyone is gifted uniquely, Summer Interns will have opportunities to rotate through a variety of leadership roles throughout the summer.
-Opportunities are based on interests and aptitude, and might include organizing gear in the pro shop, preparing food in the kitchen, leading adventures, working in the front office, and more.
-8 -12 Summer Interns will be accepted, with training beginning on June 10th featuring lessons taught by various Bighorn staff members.
+Opportunities are based on interests and aptitude, and might include organizing gear in the pro shop, preparing food in the kitchen, leading adventures, and more.

 Training + Eight Weeks of Camp + Staff Retreat